hannahhayesfi/agenda-to-slack/IMPLEMENTATION_GUIDE.md

 3. Visit your thank you page
 4. Check your Slack channel for the notification

+## Security Considerations

+### Protecting Your Webhook URL

+**IMPORTANT**: Slack webhook URLs are sensitive credentials that should be treated like passwords.

+- **NEVER commit webhook URLs to public repositories** - Slack automatically scans GitHub and will invalidate exposed webhooks
+- **ALWAYS use environment variables** to store webhook URLs
+- If a webhook URL is accidentally exposed, immediately rotate it by:
+  1. Deleting the old webhook in your Slack app settings
+  2. Creating a new webhook
+  3. Updating all your environment variables with the new URL

 ## Troubleshooting

 - **No notifications appearing**: Check server logs, verify webhook URL is correct
 - **CORS errors**: Ensure your server's CORS settings allow requests from your website
 - **Rate limiting**: Slack has rate limits on incoming webhooks, check if you're hitting them
+- **Webhook invalidated**: If Slack has invalidated your webhook due to exposure, you'll need to create a new webhook and update your environment variables